 Lucia, Lucia - a novel - Adriana Trigiani - (3 out of 5 stars)- This book started slow but I was determined to get into it.
 I was thankful that I kept reading too because it ended up being a surprisingly intriguing story.
 I loved when I got to the end, after feeling like I had been journeying with Lucia throughout the whole book, she stated the theme which was so fitting, even to the world around us today.
 It read: "You can't keep bad things from happening.
 And the good things - I don't think you can take credit for them." she goes one to say, " I don't regret anything that's happened to me, because somehow those things were meant to happen.
 The one thing I wish is that I had reacted differently to some of the events.
 I let things get me down and keep me there, sometimes for too long.
 And I believed I could somehow control the bad things, and that was a big mistake.
 Things turn around when they're meant to.
 You can't force it." - I just thought this was a perfect capture for the theme of this book.
 It's also a great lesson to be learned for everyone.
 This book really gave a unique perspective into the lives of others and by the end of the book I was sad to be ending my journey with Lucia Sartori.

 Two by Two - Nicholas Sparks - (3 out of 5) - I am a huge fan of Nicholas Sparks.
-Mainly because of his ties to my beloved home state (North Carolina), but also because of his notorious romantic themes.
+Mainly because of his ties to my beloved home state (North Carolina), but also because of his notorious romantic themes that have highlighted his stories over time.
 I always get excited to sit back and enjoy one of his newest stories.
 However, this one, I'm not going to lie, I was a tad disappointed in.
 It ended better than it began in my opinion.
-It had a very negative spin throughout the majority of the story which is just different from past styles of writing for him.
-But, it was a decent book to read and it ended in traditional Sparks fashion with tears streaming down my face.
-So, check it out!
+It had a very negative spin throughout the majority of the story which is simply different from his past styles of writing.
+But, it was a decent book to read and it ended in traditional Sparks fashion with tears streaming down my face but all worked out in a fairly happy way.

-Fervent - Priscilla Shirer - I started this book just reading page by page, as if I were sitting down to enjoy a novel.
-It took me about one chapter to start all over, this time with a notebook and pen in hand, ready to turn this quick, simple read into a meaningful study.
-It was easy to do and I gained so much just from her writing and from turning it into a more indepth experience.
-I highly recommend it.
-This book had me sitting in my car outside of a robotics warehouse verbally expressing prayer, praise and trust to the Lord without reservation.
-It's a rewarding experience that I wish for everyone!
+Fervent - Priscilla Shirer - (4 out of 5 stars) I started this book just reading page by page as if I were sitting down to enjoy a novel.
+It took me about one chapter to realize I needed to start all over.
+This time with a notebook and pen in hand, ready to turn this quick, simple read into a meaningful study.
+Creating a personal study was easy to do and I gained so much just from her writing and taking notes while I read.
+I highly recommend this approach as you're reading this one.
+Fervent had me sitting in my car outside of a robotics warehouse verbally rejoicing and praying, it was that powerful!
+This "study" was certainly a rewarding experience that I wish for everyone to have the opportunity to experience!

 Stay Tuned...
 More Books of 2017 to Come!